A Programming Language for Feasible Solutions: PolyC

 \subsubsection{Functions.}

-We are free to use those statements and expressions that can be translated into CorePolyC, such as \texttt{+=}, \texttt{++}, etc. We can also introduce functions declarations and function applications.
+We are free to use those statements and expressions that can be translated into CorePolyC, such as \texttt{+=}, \texttt{++}, etc. We can also introduce function declarations and function applications.
 The syntax is as follows.

 The type of a function is an arrow type $\widetilde{\tt} \to \tt$.
 If we do not care about the output of a function, then it can output any value, or we can use the syntax sugar \texttt{void} to declare the return type.
 A function value is actually a closure $(\Sigma, \widetilde{x}, \widetilde{\s}, \e)$.
 The typing rules and the operational semantics of functions are defined as follows. {